 The stars offer a range in physical parameter space-rotation rate, mass, convection zone depth, metallicity, and so forth-that is unavailable with the Sun alone.
 Thus, stellar studies enable the investigation of the broad astrophysical applicability of models developed purely in a solar context.
 The relatively large aperture of the McMath-Pierce telescope, combined with its availability for utilization at night, led NSO to establish an innovative program in the study of the stellar counterparts of solar activity using high-resolution spectroscopy.
 Among the unique results of this program was the first ever measurements of a portion of the magnetic flux cycle in a solar-type star that exhibited a solar-like cycle in its Ca II H and K variations.
 Budgetary pressures forced the elimination of the productive NSO stellar synoptic program at the McMath-Pierce in the late 1990s.
 The SOLIS integrated sunlight spectrometer (ISS) is continuing Sun-as-a-star studies through daily observations in a variety of key spectral diagnostics such as the chromospheric Ca II H and K features.
 The Ca II K parameter time series has revealed an apparent minimum in the solar cycle that occurred in the 2008 October-November time frame.
 In addition, the K line series appears to track the downward trend in irradiance during the unusually long solar minimum.
 Recent spectra from the ISS confirm its suitability for the observation at high resolution of the aforementioned chromospheric diagnostics as well as photospheric diagnostics of convection (in the form of line bisectors where the characteristic "C-shape" is readily detected with the ISS).
+Sun-as-a-star observations of the CaII 854.2 nm line bisectors from SOLIS ISS and McMath/Pierce show a clear solar cycle variation with reduced bisector spans during solar maxima.
+Spatially resolved observations from VSM reveal a connection between bisectors, magnetic canopies, and magnetic shadows.
+The Ca II 852.nm line bisectors are a potential diagnostic for studying the relationship between activity and dynamics in other stars as well.
 These spectra will be compared to analogous spectra obtained for solar-type stars in order to gain further insights on the nature and origin of spectral variability in the Sun and stars.

 A limited nighttime program of solar system investigations, supported primarily by NASA grants, continues at the McMath-Pierce complex.
 NSO scientists, along with collaborators in the community, recently completed a survey of the chromospheric activity in the solar-type stars in the solar-age and solar-metallicity cluster M67.
-The implementation of a long-term program to detect solar-like cycles in the Sun-like stars in this cluster is being explored.
+The implementation of a long-term program to detect solar-like cycles in the Sun-like stars in this cluster is being explored using other nighttime telescope facilities, such as the new Discovery Channel Telescope at Lowell Observatory.
 A recent high spectral resolution investigation revealed a dispersion of rotation velocities in excess of the solar value that was also correlated with chromospheric Ca II strength.
+The possible existence of multiple cycles-perhaps arising from different dynamo processes-has been suggested from long-term observations of solar-type stars.